tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 A common concept is to '_pass by reference_' a value type like a struct, or a big Array filled with thousands of objects.
 If you were to pass these variables into a function, without the reference symbol, two things happen:

 - The code creates a copy of the parameter value, in the case of a big array this can be costly and unnecessary.
 - More importantly, because a copy is created, you can't simply change that variable and have it change in the 'original' variable too, you basically cloned it and left the original variable unchanged.
-If you want to change the original variable inside the function, you need to pass it in as a reference (**this is specific to value types** like float, bool, structs such as FVector, etc.) Let me give you an example.
+If you want to change the original variable inside the function, you need to pass it in as a reference (**this is specific to value types** like `float`, `bool`, structs such as `FVector`, etc.) Let me give you an example.

 ```cpp
 void ChangeTime(float TimeToUpdate)